 Page last updated:

-cf enable-feature-flag diego_docker command, as described in the Using Docker in Cloud Foundry topic.
+cf enable-feature-flag diego_docker command, as described in the Enable Docker section of the Using Docker in TAS for VMs topic.

-If you provide your root CA certificate in the Ops Manager configuration, follow this procedure:
+If you provide your root CA certificate in the Ops Manager configuration:

-In the PCF Ops Manager Installation Dashboard, click the Ops Manager Director tile.
+In the Ops Manager Installation Dashboard, click the BOSH Director tile.

-- Configuring Ops Manager Installation for the first time, return to your specific IAAS configuration to continue the installation process.
+- If you are configuring Ops Manager for the first time, return to your specific IaaS installation instructions (AWS, Azure, GCP, OpenStack, vSphere) to continue the installation process.

-- Modifying an existing Ops Manager installation, return to the PCF Ops Manager Installation Dashboard and click Apply Changes.
+- If you are modifying an existing Ops Manager installation, return to the Ops Manager Installation Dashboard, click Review Pending Changes, and click Apply Changes.

-After configuration, BOSH propagates this CA certificate to all application containers in your deployment.
+After configuration, BOSH propagates your CA certificate to all application containers in your deployment.
 You can then push and pull images from your Docker registries.

 If you choose not to provide a CA certificate, you must provide the IP address of your Docker registry.

 Select Allow SSH access to app containers to enable app containers to accept SSH connections.
-If you are using a load balancer instead of HAProxy, you must open port 2222 on your load balancer to enable SSH traffic.
-In order to open an SSH connection to an app, a user must have Space Developer privileges for that app’s space.
-Operators can grant those privileges in Apps Manager or via the cf CLI.
+If you use a load balancer instead of HAProxy, you must open port 2222 on your load balancer to enable SSH traffic.
+To open an SSH connection to an app, a user must have Space Developer privileges for the space where the app is deployed.
+Operators can grant those privileges in Apps Manager or using the cf CLI.

-For Private Docker Insecure Registry Whitelist, provide the hostname or IP address and port that point to your private Docker registry.
+For Private Docker insecure registry allow list, provide the hostname or IP address and port that point to your private Docker registry.
 For example, enter

 mydockerregistry.com:80.
 Enter multiple entries in a comma-delimited sequence.
 SSL validation is ignored for private Docker image registries secured with self-signed certificates at these locations.

-- Cleanup disk-space once threshold is reached: If you choose this option, enter the amount of disk space the Cell must reach before disk cleanup initiates under Threshold of Disk-Used (MB).
+- Clean up disk space once threshold is reached.
+If you choose this option, enter the amount of disk space limit the Diego Cell must reach before disk cleanup initiates under Reserved disk space for other jobs.

-- Configuring Elastic Runtime for the first time, return to your specific IaaS configuration to continue the installation process.
+- If you are configuring TAS for VMs for the first time, return to your specific IaaS installation instructions (AWS, Azure, GCP, OpenStack, vSphere) to continue the installation process.

-- Modifying an existing Elastic Runtime installation, return to the PCF Ops Manager Installation Dashboard and click Apply Changes.
+- If you are modifying an existing TAS for VMs installation, return to the Ops Manager Installation Dashboard, click Review Pending Changes, and click Apply Changes.

-After configuration, Elastic Runtime allows Docker images to come through the specified IP address without checking certificates.
+After configuration, TAS for VMs allows Docker images to pass through the specified IP address without checking certificates.